 The grand stair in the lobby is the existing precast concrete exterior stair that was renovated and re-envisioned.

 The team was charged to make the building LEED Platinum.
-Several strategies were contemplated as part of concept design and most of this concepts were realized including an intensive green roof, sophisticated daylight harvesting and lighting controls, as well as strategic use of glass and glazing.
+Several strategies were contemplated as part of concept design and most of these concepts were realized including an intensive green roof, sophisticated daylight harvesting and lighting controls, as well as strategic use of glass and glazing.
 The team was able to right size the solutions to meet the schools goal and LEED Platinum was achieved.

 Photography: Gary Hall Photography, John Horner Photography